rivelles/learning/books/designing-data-intensive-applications/chapter-7.md

 Some databases that use B-Tree indexes use an append-only variant, meaning that when a row is updated by a transaction, a new copy of the page is written, and the parent pages are updated to point to the new page.

+#### Naming of snapshot isolation

+The name snapshot isolation is not used by all databases.
+For example, Postgres calls it **repeatable read**, Oracle calls it **serializable** and SQL Server calls it **snapshot isolation**.

+MySQL is not qualified as snapshot isolation because it doesn't detect lost updates automatically.

 ### Preventing Lost Updates

 One of the most common concurrency problems is the **lost update**.
 It happens when two transactions concurrently